Actively Recruiting

 • Diabetes treated with insulin

-• Renal impairment or dialysis within 28 days before surgery
+• Renal impairment or recent dialysis treatment

 • Pregnancy or breastfeeding

-• Extreme body mass index (BMI < 15 or > 35)
+• Extreme body mass index (BMI less than 15 or greater than 35)

 • Participation in another interventional trial affecting this study